TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 ## Analysis
-The choice of database used is mySQL, which will be host on a [raspberry pi 5 device](#Raspberry-pi-5-Setup).
+The choice of database used is mySQL, which will be host on a [raspberry pi 5](#Raspberry-pi-5-Setup).
+To look at worst case scenarios of process time it would take to store and retrieve data from the database, result will be calculated base on the CPU and RAM speed/configuration.

+In the [Block Message section](#Block-Message), every block message received from the receiver subsystem will be 25 bytes(0.025 Kb).
+The actual stored data will be much smaller, since not everything inside the block message will be stored in the database.
+According to the specification of the raspberry pi, it have a quad-core CPU that run at 2.4GHz.
+Assumming one core are accessed, we can calculate the data rate using the following equation: Data Rate = Data per cycle(Byte) × Clock speed.
+Since 64-bit version of [MySQL](#MySQL-Setup) will be installed, which mean the CPU will be handlling 64 bits(8 Bytes) per cycle.
+Performing the following calucation: Data Rate = 8 x 2.4x10^9, and the data rate will result in 19.2 GB/s for a single core process.

 The camera used from the camera subsystem have a single image Sensor Resolution	of 4056 x 3040 pixels.
 Since the image will be in RGB, each pixel will contain 24 bits.
 A single image from the camera subsystem can contain maximum of 36.99MB.
+So, initally the

 keep a sepreate database for checking pre-marked geographical locations and pre-authorized access for lower run/process-time speed.

 ## Raspberry pi 5 Setup
 The Raspberry Pi will run the offical Raspberry Pi OS, following the [Raspberry pi OS documentation installation](https://www.raspberrypi.com/documentation/computers/os.html)

-## MySQL
+## MySQL Setup
 Since Raspberry Pi officially suggested that "Advanced Package Tool (APT) is the recommended way to install, update, and remove software in Raspberry Pi OS."